PipeWire/pipewire/doc/tutorial3.md

 uses the return values of the underlying SPA (Simple Plugin API) helper objects (See also [error codes](spa/design.md#error-codes)).

-Because all messages on the PipeWire server are handled sequencially, the sync method will be executed after all previous methods are completed.
+Because all messages on the PipeWire server are handled sequentially, the sync method will be executed after all previous methods are completed.
 The PipeWire server will emit a `done` event with the same ID and the return value of the original `pw_core_sync()`